How to Cook Ham for a Classic Holiday Dinner

 When it comes to learning how to bake ham there are only a couple of steps—prep the ham and bake it!
 It's pretty low-fuss since most hams available at the grocery store are already cooked.
 Follow these instructions for tender, perfectly cooked ham.

-Step 2: Baking a ham
+Step 2: Bake the ham

 Step 3: Glaze the ham (if you want)

 If you're using a glaze, the best time to put it on is during the last 15 to 20 minutes of baking time.
 If you glaze the ham sooner, the sugar in the glaze may cause it to burn.
-Pull the oven rack out, and use a basting brush or spoon to cover the ham with glaze.
+Pull the oven rack out, and use a basting brush ($11, Target) or spoon to cover the ham with glaze.
 Continue baking.
 Reserve any remaining glaze to serve with the ham.

-How Long Does It Take to Bake a Ham?
+How Long to Bake Ham

-The answer depends on the weight and type of ham.
+How long to cook a ham depends on the weight and type of ham.
 Use these guidelines for how long to bake ham for your special occasion: